GamesCreed

 SHARE

-Stepping away from RPG bloat and spectacle, Hexe rewrites the Creed with fear, stealth, and restraint—can Ubisoft reclaim its identity, or is this a calculated risk that might fail spectacularly?
+Stepping away from RPG bloat and spectacle, Codename Hexe rewrites the Creed with fear, stealth, and restraint—can Ubisoft reclaim its identity, or is this a calculated risk that might fail spectacularly?

 Contents

-Stepping away from RPG bloat and spectacle, Hexe rewrites the Creed with fear, stealth, and restraint—can Ubisoft reclaim its identity, or is this a calculated risk that might fail spectacularly?Hex didn’t just appear out of nowhere.
-Inside Ubisoft, rumors about the project went around for years before it was officially announced in 2022.For almost ten years, Assassin’s Creed has been an RPG, complete with leveling levels, gear scores, and huge skill trees.
+Stepping away from RPG bloat and spectacle, Codename Hexe rewrites the Creed with fear, stealth, and restraint—can Ubisoft reclaim its identity, or is this a calculated risk that might fail spectacularly?Hex didn’t just appear out of nowhere.
+Inside Ubisoft, rumors about the project went around for years before it was officially announced in 2022.For almost ten years, Assassin’s Creed has been an RPG, complete with leveling, gear scores, and huge skill trees.
 Getting rid of that structure is a major change in style.

-On purpose uncomfortable.
+On purpose, uncomfortable.
 After years of big RPGs and lots of maps, this project is a conscious move back toward tension, identity, and restraint.
 That choice doesn’t seem like a mistake to an editor who is constantly under financial and cultural pressure.

 Hex didn’t just appear out of nowhere.
 Inside Ubisoft, rumors about the project went around for years before it was officially announced in 2022.